a-bro-0227/AWS-Web-App/README.md

 That's it!
 Now, whenever you push changes to your CloudFormation template in the main branch of your GitHub repository, the GitHub Actions workflow will be triggered, deploying your AWS CloudFormation stack.
 You can view the deployment progress and any potential errors in the Actions tab of your GitHub repository.

-Note: This example uses the AWS CLI to deploy the stack.
-Make sure the machine running the GitHub Actions workflow has the AWS CLI installed and configured with appropriate permissions to deploy the stack.
+*# Note: This example uses the AWS CLI to deploy the stack.
+Make sure the machine running the GitHub Actions workflow has the AWS CLI installed and configured with appropriate permissions to deploy the stack.*

+# Using Python

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`